Mahnoor200377/Search-Engine/README.md

 document.
 Each line should contain a DOCID, a TERMID, and a list of all the positions of that term in that document (the first term has position 1, the second has position 2, etc.).
-The DOCID, TERMID, and positions should be separated by
+The DOCID, TERMID, and positions should be separated by tabs, as follows:
+1234\t567\t1\t3\t12\t42

+Part 2: Inverting the index
+The final steps in index construction are inverting the index and preparing for fast random access to terms' inverted lists.
+Write a program which reads doc_index.txt to produce the following files.
+ term_index.txt – An inverted index containing the file position for each occurrence of each term in the collection.
+Each line should contain the complete inverted list for a single term.
+That is, it should contain a TERMID followed by a list of DOCID:POSITION values.
+However, in order to support more efficient compression you must apply delta encoding to the inverted list.
+The first DOCID for a term and the first POSITION for a document will be stored normally.
+Subsequent values should be stored as the offset from the prior value.
+Instead of encoding an inverted list like this:
+567\t1234:9\t1234:13\t1240:3\t1240:7
+you should encode it like this:
+567\t1234:9\t0:4\t6:3\t0:4
+Note that in order to do this, your DOCIDs and POSITIONs must be sorted in ascending order.
+ term_info.txt – A file that provides fast access time to the inverted list for any term in your index, and also provides extra metadata for the term.
+Each line of this file should contain a TERMID followed by a tab-separated list of properties:
+567\t1542\t567\t315
+o 1542: The offset in bytes to the beginning of the line containing the inverted list for that term in term_index.txt.
+If you jump to this location and read one line, the first symbol you see should be the TERMID. o 567: The total number of occurrences of the term in the entire corpus o 315: The total number of documents in which the term appears

+Part 3: Reading the index
+Now that you have an inverted index of the corpus, you'll want to be able to do something with it.
+This is mostly left for the next assignment.
+For now, we will just write the code to pull up some statistics from the index.
+Write a program which implements the following command line interface.
+Your program must not scan the inverted index linearly; it must look up the offset in term_info.txt and jump straight to the correct inverted list.
+Keep in mind as you design this program that you will be reusing much of this code in the next assignment.
+You can call the program anything you like, and in Java your command will look slightly different.
+Note that the values in the output examples below are made up.
+Passing just --doc DOCNAME will list the following document information: